batonogov/gitlab-auto-mr/README.md

 ```

 - This happens when using `--create-only` flag but MR already exists
-- Remove `--create-only` flag to use smart mode (update existing MR)
+- Remove `--create-only` flag to allow the tool to inform about existing MR
+- Use `--update-mr` flag instead if you want to update the existing MR

 **Same Source/Target Branch**